WaterCitizen Presents ...

 Where's Water???

-The few "Water" speakers are included in the DCCW program are confined to Day 4: Nature and Day 5: and Day 5: the "Kitchen Sink" Day (Mobility, Urban Development ... and, oh yeah, Water)
+NOTE: There are a few other "Water" speakers included in the official DCCW HUB programs, but these are confined to Day 4: Nature (oceans, icecaps and aquatic ecosystems) and the very last day of the week, Day 5, which is the "Kitchen Sink" Day (a hodgepodge of programs on Mobility, Urban Development ... and, oh yeah, Water)

 To bring WaterTech to the